My original plan is to hike the top 3 highest peak in Huangshan, but weather did not allow me to do so. I did my best to tour as much as possible

 Workers carrying heavy loads of supplies.
 They didn't use the cable car.

 They carried everything including building supplies, kitchen supplies, grocery, food, bedframes for the hotel on their shoulders.
 Hiking 3 hours from the bottom to the top.
 They were only paid 80¢ RMB per kg of goods.
-This picture showed that they carried a block of 70kg granite rock.

 At the "Clouds Dispelling Pavillon"